bonitasoft/bonita-doc/md/7.3/multi-language-pages.md

 The code that specifies a language in `localization.json` must be the same as the code in the `.po` files used to [add the language to the Portal](languages.md).

+By default, US english strings are used as the keys for translation.
+But you could use any code or language for the keys, and create an en-US section of translations to consider english as any other translated language.
+That option allows to freely change english strings with no duplication on every other language section.

+In production, a page, layout or form is displayed in the language specified by the BOS\_locale cookie value.
+This value must match exactly one of the language codes in the `localization.json` asset.
+The BOS\_locale value is set by selecting a language in Bonita BPM Portal or in a custom widget.
+If BOS\_locale is not set or its value does not match a language code, the browser language is used.
+If neither the BOS\_locale nor the browser language matches a language code in `localization.json`, the untranslated keys are displayed in the page.

 ## Tutorial: creating a multi-language page

-This tutorial explains how to create a multi-language version of the Travel Tool application page from the [getting started tutorial](getting-started-tutorial.md), adding French and Russian text to the page.
+This tutorial explains how to create a multi-language version of the Travel Tool application page from the [getting started tutorial](getting-started-tutorial.md), adding french and russian text to the page, initially developped in US-english.
 It assumes that you have already created the Travel Tool page following the instructions in the [getting started tutorial](getting-started-tutorial.md).
+French is supported by default in Bonita BPM, along with US-english and Spanish.
+Russian is not.

 ### Translate the text

-Translation is done outside the Bonita BPM, in any suitable translation editor.
-The only requirement is that you provide the translated text as a localization asset in the format required by the UI designer.

-The first step is to create a list of all the text strings used in the page.
-These strings are the keys that are used to serve the relevant translated string in the translated versions of page.
+The first step is to create a list of all the english text strings used in the page.
+These strings are the keys for translation.
 For this simple page, you could create the key list by hand from the text that is visible in the Page editor.
 However, to be sure that you identify all the items that need to be translated, export the page zip file, and edit the `page.json` file to retrieve all the text strings.
 In addition to the text strings, look for any date format strings and URLs that could contain a locale attribute.

 For the Travel Tool application page, this is the set of text strings to translate:
 ```